cchantep/acolyte/src/site/markdown/java.md

 # Java

-Acolyte can be used in Vanilla Java.
+Acolyte JDBC can be used in Vanilla Java.

 With Maven 2/3+, its dependency can be resolved in the following way: